AlanKrajina/JS-learn/README.md

 c.constructor.name;
 // Outputs: "Child"
 ```

-### What do you think of AMD vs CommonJS?

-Both are ways to implement a module system, which was not natively present in JavaScript until ES2015 came along.
-CommonJS is synchronous while AMD (Asynchronous Module Definition) is obviously asynchronous.
-CommonJS is designed with server-side development in mind while AMD, with its support for asynchronous loading of modules, is more intended for browsers.

-I find AMD syntax to be quite verbose and CommonJS is closer to the style you would write import statements in other languages.
-Most of the time, I find AMD unnecessary, because if you served all your JavaScript into one concatenated bundle file, you wouldn't benefit from the async loading properties.
-Also, CommonJS syntax is closer to Node style of writing modules and there is less context-switching overhead when switching between client side and server side JavaScript development.

-I'm glad that with ES2015 modules, that has support for both synchronous and asynchronous loading, we can finally just stick to one approach.
-Although it hasn't been fully rolled out in browsers and in Node, we can always use transpilers to convert our code.

 ### Explain why the following doesn't work as an IIFE: `function foo(){ }();`.
 What needs to be changed to properly make it an IIFE?